imagineLife/big-site/content/k8s/microservice-with-depolyments.md

 shortSlug: microservice-with-deployments
 author: Jake Laursen
 excerpt: Use Kubernetes Deployment Objects to deploy replica sets of each service in a microservice-style application
-tags: ["Kubernetes", "k8s", "Microservices", "deployment", "visualization", "diagram"]
+tags:
+  [
+    "Kubernetes",
+    "k8s",
+    "Microservices",
+    "deployment",
+    "visualization",
+    "diagram",
+  ]
 order: 14
 ---

 # From Sensitive Single-Pod Deployments to Replica Set Resilliancy

-In a [previous post](/k8s/microservice-demo), a k8s cluster manages a handful of objects:
+In a [previous post](/k8s/architecture-intro/microservice-demo/), a k8s cluster manages a handful of objects:

 - 5 pods, each 1 "service" in a "microservice" style application
 - 4 services, allowing explicit connectivity between the pods
   - 2 open-to-the-world services, webapps
   - 2 internal-only data stores, postgres and redis

 This style of deployment is great for illustrating one "simple" way of deploying apps with pods, services, and kubernetes - for me specifically using minukube and k8s in docker, due to my current M1 mac restrictions and some online suggestions!

 - [From Sensitive Single-Pod Deployments to Replica Set Resilliancy](#from-sensitive-single-pod-deployments-to-replica-set-resilliancy)
   - [More Pods for Frontend Apps](#more-pods-for-frontend-apps)